Occipital epilepsy: Subtypes

-Gastaut syndrome
+Idiopathic childhood occipital epilepsy of Gastaut

-This type primarily affects vision and may cause partial vision loss, a sensation of flashing lights, multi-colored spots and shapes, hallucinations (rare), jerking on one side of the body, and headaches during or after the seizure.
+Also referred to as ICOE-G, this type primarily affects vision and may cause partial vision loss, a sensation of flashing lights, multi-colored spots and shapes, hallucinations (rare), jerking on one side of the body, and headaches during or after the seizure.

 Panayiotopoulos syndrome

 The main seizure type of this classification of occipital epilepsy is known as autonomic due to the symptoms experienced such as turning pale, feeling ill, and usually vomiting, dilation of pupils, sweating, drooling, and watering of the eyes.
 Children may become unresponsive with their head fixed to one side, which can last up to 20–30 minutes.
 Jerking of the limbs on one or both sides of the body is also very common.
 Most will sleep after the event.
 Interestingly, over two-thirds of these seizures occur during sleep, whether it be at night or during a daytime nap, but usually are not very frequent- typically one or two every few months.